schluppeck/dafni/fsl_tricks/Readme.md

 # or better
 open example_fsl_analysis.sh
-# copy and paste into terminal and use ls and fslview to see what's happening
+# copy and paste into terminal and use ls and
+# fsleyes / fslview to see what's happening
 ```

 ![example of percent signal timecourse](noisy_around_skull.png)